gilch/hissp/docs/lissp_whirlwind_tour.rst

    'a string'

-   _#"Objects without literals don't pickle until the compiler has to emit them as Python code.
-That may never happen if another macro gets there first.
+   ;; Objects without literals don't pickle until the compiler has to emit ;; them as Python code.
+That may never happen if another macro gets it.
-   "
    #> 'builtins..repr#(re..compile#.#"[1-9][0-9]*" builtins..float#inf)
    >>> "(re.compile('[1-9][0-9]*'), inf)"
    "(re.compile('[1-9][0-9]*'), inf)"